Kansa language

-Kansa (native name: Kaáⁿze Íe), sometimes known as Kaw or Kanza, is a Siouan language of the Dhegihan group once spoken by the Kaw people of Oklahoma.
+Kansa (native name: Kaáⁿze Íe), sometimes known as Kaw or Kanza, is a Siouan-Catawban language of the Dhegihan group once spoken by the Kaw people of Oklahoma.
 Vice President Charles Curtis spoke Kansa as a child.
 The last mother-tongue speaker, Walter Kekahbah, died in 1983.

 Classification

-Kansa is a Dhegiha Siouan language, a broader category containing other languages such as Quapaw, Omaha–Ponca, and Osage.
-This group of languages falls under Mississippi Valley Siouan, which is grouped under the largest category of the Siouan language family.
+Kansa is a Dhegihan language, a broader category containing other languages such as Quapaw, Omaha–Ponca, and Osage.
+This group of languages is a subset of the Mississippi Valley Siouan languages, which is further of a subset of the Siouan-Catawban languages.

 History

-The speakers of Kansa, known as the Kaw people, lived together with the Siouan-speakers in a united nation known as the Dhegiha Siouan group.
+The speakers of Kansa, known as the Kaw people, lived together with the Dhegihan language-speakers in a larger nation known as the Dhegihan.
 This group was originally situated north of the Ohio River and east of the Mississippi River and then moved west down the Ohio River.

-Following their westward migration, the Dhegiha Siouan group branched into five indigenous tribes (Sioux subgroups) known mainly as Ponca, Osage, Omaha, Quapaw or Kaw people.
+Following their westward migration, the Dhegihan branched into five indigenous tribes known as Ponca, Osage, Omaha, Quapaw and Kaw people.
 Later on, many Kaw people migrated west of Missouri river and were called "People of the Southwind."
 The languages of the five tribes originating from the single Dhegiha group are quite similar, and have been regarded as dialects of each other.